 |

-Appeals Decision - Bohl This case is
+- Bohl This

-an example of a hearsay defense.
+case is an example of a hearsay defense.
+This Sacramento defendant won

-is an exception to "hearsay" exclusion, for documents created by a
+"hearsay" exclusion, for documents created by a

-government employee - but many of the documents the police may present
+government employee - but many of the documents the

-in court have been created by a private company's employees, who have
+police may present in court have been created by a

-no official duty to report accurately.
-This decision addressed the hearsay issue.
+the hearsay issue.
 Because it is an unpublished decision, the Bohl decision cannot be cited as precedent in most California courts, except maybe in Sacramento County.
-And, because the decision came from a lower-level appeals court (appeals of infractions are typically handled by an Appellate Division within the county's Superior Court, whereas appeals of felonies are handled by the District Court of Appeals, a separate entity), its weight is further diminished.
 But there is nothing stopping other defendants from using the same arguments Bohl did or from citing the same published cases the Appellate Division relied upon.
+The appeal decision was

 --------------------------------- |